OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:3

-In the first year of his reign, in the first month, he opened the doors of the house of the Lord and repaired them.
+In the first month of the first year of his reign, he reopened the doors of the house of the Lord and restored them.

 ## 2 Chronicles 29:4